yanmarques/vpnGate/README.md

 These machines would be responsable of:
   - exposing the web page with content to the user calculate the proof of work in their machines (using javascript)
   - verifying users proof of work and appending user email to the blockchain wheter it not exists already

+#### Endpoints
+Now we disccuss about how endpoints should work.
+By now, everything is done over HTTP(S).
+**GET /**

+It exposes a html page, with some javascript code to miner for a POW.
+Whenever someone hits it, the app should perform operations to get the latest contents from other machines, and then return the page with this updated contents.
+This is because the user will miner the new POW from the latest POW.

+\# TODO document a method to verify machines are exposing correct html/css/js contents.

+**GET /mirrors**

+It exposes a html page with a list of links to known nodes, which should have the same content.

+**POST /register**

+It receives the user email as a form request.
+First the blockchain should be exchanged, POW and email validated, then a new transaction with the email would occur and one more exchange would happen with the updated blockchain.